 What Is Arthritis?

 Arthritis literally means joint inflammation.
 But the term is often used to refer to any of the more than 100 diseases that affect the joints – where two or more bones meet to allow movement.
-Currently, there are 46 million people diagnosed with arthritis in the United States.
+Currently, there more than 50 million people diagnosed with arthritis in the United States.
 The most common types of arthritis are:

 Osteoarthritis – a condition in which the joint cartilage – the tough, smooth shock-absorbing tissue that covers the ends of the bones where they meet – breaks down, causing pain and stiffness.